rwilson4/unit_parser/README.md

 create your own unit specification file and include that with your application.
 The unit specification file syntax is simple, if not intuitive.
 The file is plain-text, with key-value pairs separated by a colon.
-Comments may be included and begin with a semi-colon.
+Comments may be included and begin with a pound symbol (#).
 Units are either specified as primitives, or in terms of other units.
 A primitive definition consists of specifying the signature of the unit, which is represented as a vector of non-negative integers.
 For example:
 ````sh
 second: [1 0 0]
 ````